MonkeyPengc/Blackjack/README.md

 Aaron's cards ['TH', 'AH'] has 21 points.

 You win!
-Now you have 110 dollars.
+Now you have 110 chips.

 -> Want to play another game? (yes:1, no:0)1